scala/scala3/docs/_docs/reference/contextual/context-bounds.md

  1. If one of the bounds is referred to by its name in a subsequent parameter clause, the context bounds are mapped to a using clause immediately preceding the first such parameter clause.
  2. Otherwise, if the last parameter clause is a using (or implicit) clause, merge all parameters arising from context bounds in front of that clause, creating a single using clause.
- 3. Otherwise, let the parameters arising from context bounds form a new using clause at the end.
+ 3. Otherwise, the parameters arising from context bounds form a new using clause at the end.

 Rules (2) and (3) match Scala 2's rules.
 Rule (1) is new but since context bounds so far could not be referred to, it does not apply to legacy code.
 Therefore, binary compatibility with Scala 2 and earlier Scala 3 versions is maintained.